UnrealMultiple/TShockPlugin/EconomicsAPI/README.en.md

-# Economicsapi plug -in [Economic Kit Pre -in front]
+# EconomicsAPI Plug-in [Pre-installed for Economic Suite]

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Shao Si Ming
+- Author: Shao Siming
 - Source: None
-- Economic kit front plug -in
+- Pre-plug-in for economic package

 ## Update log